bilelmoussaoui/flatpak-vscode/README.md

 - Rebuild: Rebuild the application and triggers a "Run" command.
 - Run: Run the application
 - Update Dependencies: Download/Update the dependencies and builds them.
-- Clean: Clean the build directory (`.flatpak`) inside the current workspace.
+- Clean: Clean the Flatpak repo directory (`.flatpak/repo`) inside the current workspace.
 - Runtime Terminal: Spawn a new terminal inside the specified SDK.
 - Build Terminal: Spawn a new terminal inside the current build repository (Note that the SDKs used are automatically mounted and enabled as well).
 - Show Output Terminal: Show the output terminal of the build and run commands.